 But I followed a path with white rectangles that had ample support, easy logistics, and well-written guide books.

-If it wasn’t for an AMC course I took prior to my hike, I would not even have known how to read a map and use a compass.
+If it wasn’t for an AMC course I took prior to my hike, and I would not even have known how to read a map and use a compass.
 And even that course gave me a rudimentary knowledge of it without real-life practice.
 Following white rectangles for months at a time gave me a narrow outdoor knowledge base.

 And I think thru-hiking in general does that.